LPD-EPFL/MVTIL/README.md

 Multi-Version Timestamp Interval Locking (MVTIL)
 ================================================

 MVTIL is a distributed concurrency control protocol based on multiversion timestamp locking (MVTL).
-Here we compare it with the alternative protocols, like 2PL and MVTO+ to demonstrate its advantage.
-More details can be found here:
+Here, we implement and compare it with alternative protocols, such as 2PL and MVTO+.

 Compilation
 -----------
-The libraries required in this system are
+The required libraries are

   * Boost
   * Apache Thrift